 Education

-My research based on the topic of second-generation Indo-American immigrants.
-The target was to check the status of Indo-American immigrants in the society of US.
-I wanted to know about the elders’ immigrant who came after immigrant law to strengthen their economic situation, their social interaction among their neighbors, the expectation of parent-child relationship in Indo culture, outcomes of the cultural impact on their families.
-I researched about parenting beliefs in comparison with European Americans to check the similarities, and also examined the acculturation lifestyle of Indo-American immigrant parents along with psychological effect they cast on through their style.
-The culture of Indo-Americans approaches whether they prefer mixing or just adhere to only natal culture.
-Furthermore, I enhanced my analysis with the help of mother-adult daughter relationship in Indo-Asian parent and second generation daughters concerning different parameters and cultural variation.
-The perception of an adult daughter about the relationship with their mothers analyzed across into, Mexican and European culture.
+My research is based on the topic of second-generation Indo-American immigrants.
+The target was to check the status of Indo-American immigrants in the society of the US.
+I wanted to know about the elderly immigrants who came after immigrant law to strengthen their economic situation, their social interaction among their neighbors, the expectation of parent-child relationship in Indo culture, and the outcomes of the cultural impact on their families.
+I researched parenting beliefs in comparison with European Americans to check the similarities and also examined the acculturation lifestyle of Indo-American immigrant parents along with the psychological effect they cast on through their style.
+The culture of Indo-Americans approaches whether they prefer mixing or just adhering to only natal culture.
+Furthermore, I enhanced my analysis with the help of mother-adult-daughter relationships in Indo-Asian parents and second-generation daughters concerning different parameters and cultural variations.
+The perception of an adult daughter about the relationship with their mothers was analyzed across Mexican and European cultures.

 Balgopal, Pallassana R. “Getting Old in the US: Dilemmas of Indo-Americans.”